“Banking has to work when and where you need it ...”

 With the Open Banking project, loans have the potential to reach a different level, with banks communicating with one another through APIs.
 It can make the entire analysis and risk assessment a lot quicker and the ability to take a loan fast without even going to the bank (for certain amounts at least).

 While all of the above strategies can be used for SMBs as well, it is a different target audience with certain needs that are different from the regular consumer market.

-Some of the key needs of SMBs with regards to fintech:
+Some of the key needs of SMBs with regard to fintech:

 In his 2003 book “Open Innovation: The New Imperative for Creating and Profiting from Technology” Henry Chesbrough talks about how the traditional model for innovation - which has been largely internally focused, is becoming obsolete.
 Instead, he proposes a concept, “Open Innovation”, which strategically leverages internal and external sources of ideas & takes them to market through multiple paths.

-Much like Open Innovation, the more recent, Open Banking, is shifting the attitude towards the issue of data ownership, illustrated by data regulation policies such as GDPR and concepts such as open data movement.
-The banks turn into financial service platforms, the technical concept used is Banking-as-a-Service (BaaS).
+Much like Open Innovation, the more recent, Open Banking is shifting the attitude towards the issue of data ownership, illustrated by data regulation policies such as GDPR and concepts such as the open data movement.
+The banks turn into financial service platforms, and the technical concept used is Banking-as-a-Service (BaaS).

 In October 2015, the EU Parliament adopted a revised Payment Services Directive, known as PSD2.
 The new rules included in the directive aim to promote the development and use of innovative online and mobile payments through open banking.

 In August 2016, the UK Competition and Markets Authority (CMA) issued a ruling that required the nine-biggest UK banks to allow licensed startups direct access to their data at the level of transaction-account transactions.